Visit Cape Town And Discover South Africa's Charming Mother City

 When one eats, one should drink and Cape Town also has the answer for that.
 The portal to the magnificent Cape Winelands, Cape Town's restaurants and bars offer varied and interesting wine lists where you can order anything from limited connoisseur wines and craft beers to wines from world-renowned and award-winning South African wineries.

-*Boerekos – traditional dishes prepared by Afrikaans speaking South Africans
+*Boerekos – traditional dishes prepared by Afrikaans-speaking South Africans

 Wonder At The Winelands